Financial Aid Award Appeal Letter | Samples with Special Circumstances | Institutional Appeals

 Strategy Alert: Unfortunately this is one of many mistakes that occur with “do-it-yourself” appeals that result in unsuccessful results.

 Strategy Alert: The HEA law does not allow Financial Aid Administrator (“FAA”) to change the formula or the tables used in the EFC calculation.
-There are only two components of the EFC calculation that the FAA is permitted to modify when exercising professional judgment.
+There are only two components in the FAFSA EFC calculation that the FAA is permitted to modify when exercising professional judgment.

 Let’s Determine If We Can Help You?… One Client Shares

 “I contacted Jim to discuss the appeal process and asked what he thought my chances would be.
-He does not make promises but is very knowledgeable about effective appeal approaches.
+He is very knowledgeable about effective appeal approaches.
 What really sold me was when he explained that Financial Aid Officers are very fair.
 They have compassion but they follow regulatory requirements when they make decisions.
-Jim is an excellent Coach, I am very satisfied with the results, almost 40% more money, more grants than loans. – Sophia, Arizona
+Jim is an excellent Coach, I am very satisfied with the results, almost 40% more money, more grants than loans. – Sophia H., Arizona

 “Appealing Financial Aid Awards,